lgh06/directus-wiki/End-to-End-Tests.md

 });
 ```

-Use "it" to describe the result
+Use `it` to describe the result.
-Use it.each(getDBsToTest()) to test on every enabled database. getDBsToTest() must be imported
+Use `it.each(getDBsToTest())` to test on every enabled database. `getDBsToTest()` must be imported.
-"vendor" is the DB returned from getDBsToTest().
+"vendor" is the DB returned from `getDBsToTest()`.
 It is used to replace %p in the test description
-Start the test description with %p so that which DB failed is obvious, this is more important when running tests locally.
+Start the test description with `%p` so that which DB failed is obvious, this is more important when running tests locally.
 ```ts
 it.each(getDBsToTest())(`%p returns an access_token, expires and a refresh_token for user`, async (vendor) => {})
 ```